Dorian25/image-to-pdf/README.md

 ## Tutorial

-Open your favorite Terminal and run these commands.
+Open your favorite Terminal and run this command :

 ```sh
 python convert2pdf.py